 Stallone's Script-or-Nothing Gamble Rocky

-The most famous origin story in American film: Sylvester Stallone was twenty-nine years old, had $106 in the bank, wrote a screenplay in three and a half days, and refused to sell it for $360,000 unless he could star.
-The gamble worked.
+The most famous origin story in American film: Sylvester Stallone was twenty-nine years old, by his own account had $106 in the bank, wrote a screenplay in three and a half days, and refused to sell it for a peak offer reported as either $300,000 or $360,000 unless he could star.1 The gamble worked.
 It won Best Picture.

 Stallone was broke, unknown, and watching a fight that would change his life